wujciak/wujciak/README.md

 ###

 <p align="left">I am a Computer Engineering student and Biomedical Engineering graduate specialized in Medical Informatics.
 My main programming languages are Java, Python, and SQL.
-I am also learning Julia for graph algorithms and Go for optimization projects.</p>
+I am also learning Julia for graph algorithms.</p>

 ###